4 Min Read

-Feeling down has a lot to do with our thinking and choices.
-If you say, "I'm depressed," then asking, "what can I do about it?" is a good place to start.
-Take a few minutes to consider how each of these 3 habits could apply to you.
+Feeling down has a lot to do with our thinking and the choices we make.
+If you say, "I'm depressed," then following that by asking, "what can I do about it?" is a good place to start.

 Looking for More?
 Check Out These Articles